-If for some reason you have not received the best care and problems arise leading to a birth injury claim, then a lawyer can help you to seek personal injury compensation.
+If for some reason you have not received the best care and issues arise, leading to a birth injury claim, then a lawyer can help you to seek personal injury compensation.

 Maternal Diabetes or Gestational Diabetes

 Maternal Diabetes (also known as Gestational Diabetes) is commonly misdiagnosed during pregnancy.
-In worst case scenarios it can lead to a miscarriage if not noticed and treated quickly enough.
-After birth, the baby can suffer from a post-birth injuries including brain damage at birth, or heart problems.
+In worst case scenarios, it can lead to a miscarriage if not noticed and treated quickly enough.
+After birth, the baby can suffer from post-birth injuries including brain damage at birth, or heart issues.

 Birth injury claims specialists will seek to award damages for the associated costs and expenses involved in bringing up a child in these circumstances.